Khushiben/soulsync/README.md

-# Vihaara - Mindful Digital Sanctuary
+# Dr. Mind - Mindful Digital Sanctuary

 A privacy-focused mental wellness application that serves as your personal sanctuary for mental clarity and emotional well-being.
-Vihaara provides AI-powered journaling insights, mood tracking, an intelligent chat companion, and wellness resources while keeping all your data completely private and stored locally on your device.
+Dr. Mind provides AI-powered journaling insights, mood tracking, an intelligent chat companion, and wellness resources while keeping all your data completely private and stored locally on your device.

-## What Makes Vihaara Special
+## What Makes Dr. Mind Special

 **Privacy First**: Your personal data never leaves your device.
 All journals, mood entries, and conversations stay completely private.